Get

 Woman reading medicine leaflet before taking pills

-Image Credit: Grustock, Shutterstock
+Image By: Grustock, Shutterstock

-It is vital to give your cat’s medication exactly as directed by your veterinarian.
+It is vital to give your cat’s medication exactly as directed by a veterinarian.
 Even experienced veterinary staff double-check labels before administering medication to patients!
 Taking a few extra seconds to read the label (especially if it is a new prescription) can help you avoid a mistake that might affect the success of your cat’s treatment plan or even be dangerous (in the case of an overdose, for example).

 Make sure to examine the following: